Executive Career Coach

 Assistant Dean, Career Development Office

-Susan is the Inaugural Assistant Dean of the Career Development Office (CDO) at MIT Sloan and a strategic catalyst for the CDO’s reimagination and culture transformation.
-In this role she leads what she believes today is the most talented and capable team of career professionals in the nation who guide the careers of students and alumni across MIT Sloan’s diverse portfolio of graduate business programs.
-Susan and her team take to heart MIT Sloan’s mission to develop innovative principled leaders who improve the world and are inspired every day to find new ways to support students to make an impact.
-A passionate advocate for advancing diversity, equity and inclusion, Susan brings her action-oriented commitment to Sloan’s school-wide DEI Committees for both Students and Staff Matters.
+Susan is the Inaugural Assistant Dean of the Career Development Office (CDO) at MIT Sloan and a strategic catalyst for the CDO’s re-imagination and culture transformation.
+In this role she leads a talented team of approximately 30 career professionals who guide the careers of students and alumni across MIT Sloan’s diverse portfolio of graduate business programs.
+Susan and her team take to heart MIT Sloan’s mission to develop innovative principled leaders who improve the world and are inspired every day to catalyze and connect the world’s most dynamic talent community.
+A passionate advocate for advancing diversity, equity and inclusion, Susan brings her action-oriented commitment to MIT Sloan’s school-wide DEI efforts.

 Top Strengths: Strategic | Relator | Woo | Ideation | Activator | Self-Assurance | Significance | Intellection | Input | Command

 All About Food: Susan is the “Sous/Sue” Chef to her husband and adult sons who are all fabulous cooks, especially BBQ.
 They love the energy of great bars and restaurants, especially in Portland, Maine, NC, and DC.
-Their happiest place to gather (besides their back porch) is NOLA and they will be back!
+Their happiest place to gather (besides their back porch) is NOLA and they will be back next year for their son’s wedding!

 Carrie Cabezas (she/her) is a career coach with a background in coaching specialty masters students, and creating and delivering career content through workshops and individual advising.
 As a person who enjoys learning and getting the most out of everyday life, she is passionate about helping people navigate new or complex situations.
 As a coach, Carrie thrives on making sure her students are prepared and confident to execute a thoughtful job search as a competitive candidate.
 Carrie is the dedicated MFin Career Advisor for the Bears Cohort.